DangZhonghua/dzhblog/_posts/2018-07-31-ceph-crush.md

 The second calculation is: calculate which osds will store the object: the PG's ps will be as seed be passed into crush algorithm to calculate the OSDS.

+The crush algorithm takes two inputs: a picture of the cluster with status information about which nodes are up/down and in/out, and the pgid to place.
+The former is encapsulated by the OSDMap.
+Maps are numbered by epoch (epoch_t).
+These maps are passed around within the OSD as std::tr1::shared_ptr<const OSDMap>.